TrueSparrowSystems/openapi-test-suite/README.md

 ```

 #### Case 6: Incorrect cookie value and correct parameters passed.
-In the following, we can see that incorrect cookie value was passed, so the expected response http code was 401; but the API response received `success` as true.
+In the following, incorrect cookie value was passed, so the expected response http code was 401; but the API response received `success` as true.
 ```
    GET /api/consumer/v1/user/current
    params: {"country_code":91,"raw_phone_number":"9876543233"}